brunodifranco/project-airbnb-classification/README.md

 - <p align="justify"> <b> Feature Engineering</b>: Creating new features from the original ones, so that those could be used in the ML model.
 The full new features created with their definitions are available <a href="https://github.com/brunodifranco/project-airbnb-classification/blob/main/new_features.md">here.</a> </p>

 - <p align="justify"> <b> Exploratory Data Analysis (EDA)</b>: Exploring the data in order to obtain business experience, look for data inconsistencies, useful business insights and find important features for the ML model.
 This process is split in Univariate, Bivariate (Checking Hypotheses) and Multivariate Analysis.
 The univariate analysis was done by using the <a href="https://pypi.org/project/pandas-profiling/">Pandas Profiling</a> library.
 The report is available for download <a href="https://github.com/brunodifranco/project-airbnb-classification/blob/main/report.html"> here</a>.
-The top business insights found are available at <a href="https://github.com/brunodifranco/project-airbnb-classification#5-top-business-insights"> Section 5</a>. </p>
+The top business insights found are available in <a href="https://github.com/brunodifranco/project-airbnb-classification#5-top-business-insights"> Section 5</a>. </p>

 - <b> Data Preparation</b>: Applying <a href="https://www.atoti.io/articles/when-to-perform-a-feature-scaling/"> Rescaling Techniques</a> in the data, as well as <a href="https://www.geeksforgeeks.org/feature-encoding-techniques-machine-learning/">Enconding Methods</a>, to deal with categorical variables.